AquaPLAN/ALAN/README.md

 Before running this script you should update the settings in the following files:
  * ``alan_tools/config.py`` - In particular checking that the input file paths point to data that is available on your system (you can alternatively override these settings with arguments passed to script).
- * ``alan_tools/file_attributes.py`` - This file contains the meta data to be stored in the output files.
+ * ``alan_tools/file_attributes.py`` - This file contains the metadata to be stored in the output files.
 Update the attributes as needed, paying particulary attention to the publication date and contact details attributes.
-You can add/remove attribute, noting that the placeholders (`XXXX_PLACEHOLDER`) need to be kept in place for the code to run successfully.
+You can add/remove attributes, noting that the placeholders (`XXXX_PLACEHOLDER`) need to be kept in place for the code to run successfully.

-You may override the input file paths by providing them as arguments to the GetAlanTiles script, e.g.
+You may override the input file paths by providing them as arguments to the `GetAlanTiles.py` script, e.g.
 ```
    GetAlanTiles.py /path/to/output \
        --kd_dir  /path/to/kd_data_dir \